arangodb/docs/3.7/data-modeling-operational-factors.md

 document (like update).
 This is true for all deployment modes including cluster.

-When using a single instance of ArangoDB or a OneShard database in a cluster, we can make additional guarantees: Multi-document / multi-collection queries are guaranteed to be fully atomic, in the sense that one transaction observes any other transaction either in its entirety, or not at all.
+When using a single instance of ArangoDB or a OneShard database in a cluster, we can make additional guarantees: multi-document / multi-collection queries are guaranteed to be fully atomic, in the sense that one transaction observes any other transaction either in its entirety, or not at all.
 In general, this is not guaranteed for cluster